miwgu/-FWK23S_AWJ_ChatApp/README.md

 ## Logic of Chat with Friend
 There is no logic for group-chat in frontend (It is possible to do group chat using this backend) Chat is just one by one with conversationId
-Even if the friend deleted his/ har accont loggedIn user can send message to the user which deleted own account (There is no logic to delete conversationId in the backend)
+Even if the friend deleted his/ har accont loggedIn user can send message to the user who deleted own account (There is no logic to delete conversationId in the backend)
 - coversationId: Login user can generate conversionId when send invitation to other user (Friend)

 ### Invite a user(Friend) to chat